What happens when you want to pursue grant funding, but you don't have the time or the skills to write grants?

 Someone who writes well can perform very well as a grant writer.
 However, someone who works as a grant writer may not spend much of her time writing.
 In fact, the bulk of her time may be spent coordinating the contributions of others, editing, and managing the submission process.

 If you need a grant writer who writes well and who also can coordinate a team, you should weight the writing skills relative to the other required skills.
 Consider writing skills, but don't don't stop there.

-Even if you intend to rely on the grant writer to handle the bulk of the writing, writing skills will play a larger role but they won't be the only skill required to get the proposal ready for submission.
+Even if you intend to rely on the grant writer to handle the bulk of the writing, writing skills will play a larger role, but they won't be the only skills required to get the proposal ready for submission.
 The grant writer will still need to have the ability to manage timelines, interpret the funder's guidelines, and coordinate her work with the person preparing the budget.

 How can you determine if someone can write well and handle the other parts of the process?
 In addition to asking for writing samples and asking about proficiency with Microsoft Word, you can add questions that get at the project coordination and information management aspects of the job.
 Examples of questions to ask include: